ga-chicago/wdi-12-project-4/README.md

-# Project-4

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# WDI Project 4: Group Project
+# WDI Project 4: Group Project:

 **Build a web-based, CRUD application using Python and Django, in groups.**

-## Presentations will be due next Wednesday afternoon.

 ## Objectives

-### Build an app that has a RESTful API in django and create a single page React application that consumes your API.
+**Build an app that has a RESTful API in django and then create a single page React application that consumes your API.**

+**Presentations will be Wednesday (August 22, 2018) mid afternoon. **

 ## Tech Requirements